AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="script-modifier"></a>
 ##### **`script`**

-The rule corresponds to script requests (e.g. javascript, vbscript).
+The rule corresponds to script requests, e.g. javascript, vbscript.

 <a id="object-modifier"></a>
 ##### **`object`**

-The rule corresponds to browser plugins resources. (e.g. Java or Flash).
+The rule corresponds to browser plugins resources, e.g. Java or Flash.

 <a id="object-subrequest-modifier"></a>
 ##### **`object-subrequest`**

+> **Deprecation notice.** `object-subrequest` modifier is deprecated and no longer supported.
+Rules with it are considered as invalid.

 The rule corresponds to requests by browser plugins (it's usually Flash).

-> **Compatibility with different versions of AdGuard.** AdGuard for Windows, macOS and Android often can't accurately detect this type and defines it as `other`.

 <a id="font-modifier"></a>
 ##### **`font`**